Kinggerm/Arachis/README.md

 ## Introduction

 Arachis is a Python library for analyzing genome rearrangements.
-It allow users to reconstruct ancestral genome gene orders and infer pairwise genome differences or events.
+It allows users to reconstruct ancestral genome gene orders and infer pairwise genome differences or events.